vltthomas/pokemon-viewer/README.md

 ### What is the Dockerfile about ?

-The live demo application is built inside a Docker container and is accessible throught a NGINX reverse proxy configuration on a personnal server.
+The live demo application was built inside a Docker container and accessible throught a NGINX reverse proxy configuration on a personnal server.
 More informations [here](https://hub.docker.com/r/jwilder/nginx-proxy).

+It is now deployed throught [Vercel](https://vercel.com/).

 ## License